vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 tools that will remove unnecessary friction in the modern apps practitioner workflow.

-## Tradeoffs, Costs and Technical Debt
+## Trade offs, Costs and Technical Debt

 So far in this article you have been exposed to the major types of building blocks you will use to run your daily work.